-FIND A STORE WITH AVAILABLE APPOINTMENTS
+FIND A STORE BY STATE

 Your best protection against influenza (flu) is the flu vaccination.
 According to the Department of Health, on average, a vaccinated person is 40-60% less likely to experience the flu (based on infected people presenting to GPs or hospitals) than an unvaccinated person.